PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``objectivePriorType`` [STRING, OPTIONAL]

-  Prior types used for the objective function during optimization or sampling.
+  Prior types used for the objective function during estimation.
   For possible values, see ``initializationPriorType``.

 - ``objectivePriorParameters`` [STRING, OPTIONAL]

-  Prior parameters used for the objective function during optimization.
+  Prior parameters used for the objective function during estimation.
   For more detailed documentation, see ``initializationPriorParameters``.